dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah
+yes
-I thought I have a quick question actually about especially not just how the theorem classic TV ated from athyrium in respect to principles of immutability but even the steps were taking with regard to like monetary
+I thought I have a quick question actually about especially not just how the ethereum classic TV ated from athyrium in respect to principles of immutability but even the steps were taking with regard to like monetary